 Surf Industry Manufacturers Association Announces SIMA Awards Finalists

 The Surf Industry Manufacturers Association recently announced finalists for its 16th Annual SIMA Awards Feb.
-11. It’s the only awards show where people in the surf biz get to honor those running surf shops and those who design boardshorts, surfwear, and yes, surfboards.
+11. It’s the only awards show where people in the surf biz get to honor surf-shop operators and those who design boardshorts, surfwear, and, yes, surfboards.

 The awards show also will present trophies for categories such as footwear, eyewear, marketing campaigns, clothing, wetsuits and the best environmental product of the year.

-The event’s big categories also include men’s apparel brand of the year, women’s apparel brand of the year, breakout brand of the year, as well as retailers of the year.
+Awards for big categories also include men’s apparel brand of the year, women’s apparel brand of the year, breakout brand of the year, as well as retailers of the year.
 Nominated for men’s apparel brand of the year is Billabong, Roark, RVCA, Salty Crew and Vissla.
 Women’s apparel brand nominees are Billabong Women’s, O’Neill Women’s, Rip Curl and Sisstrevolution.

 The breakout brand of the year category honors small-to-midsize brands.
 Nominees were Buell Wetsuits, Otis Eyewear, Salty Crew, Simbi and Sisstrevolution.

-The award show will give out Retailer of the Year honors to core shops in four separate territories, the East Coast, Inland America, Hawaii and West Coast.
-West Coast retailers nominated were California shops Hansen Surfboards in Encinitas, Huntington Surf & Sport in Huntington Beach, Jack’s Surfboards in Huntington Beach, Spyder Surf in Hermosa Beach and Val Surf in Valley Village.
-The awards will be presented in a ceremony at The Observatory music venue in Santa Ana, Calif. on March 11.
+The award show will give out retailer of the year honors to core shops in four separate territories: the East Coast, Inland America, Hawaii and West Coast.
+West Coast retailers nominated were California-based shops Hansen Surfboards in Encinitas, Huntington Surf & Sport in Huntington Beach, Jack’s Surfboards in Huntington Beach, Spyder Surf in Hermosa Beach and Val Surf in Valley Village.
+The awards will be presented in a ceremony at The Observatory music venue in Santa Ana, Calif., on March 11.